Hyrla/integration_bwt_cosmy_ha/README.md

 ## Installation
 1. Install [HACS](https://www.hacs.xyz/docs/use/download/download/) (if not already installed).
 2. Add `https://github.com/Hyrla/integration_bwt_cosmy_ha` as a custom repository on HACS and search for "BWT Cosmy" integration to install it.
-3. Go to **Settings > Devices & Services > Add Integration** and search for "BWT Cosmy".
+3. Go to **Settings > Devices & Services**, your BWT Cosmy robot should appear automatically on top of the page if the Bluetooth adapter is working and in range.
-4. Enter your Cosmy BLE address (e.g. `AA:BB:CC:DD:EE:FF`)
-5. The Cosmy entity will appear in Home Assistant.
+4. If it doesn't appear, you can manually add it by clicking on **Add Integration** and searching for "BWT Cosmy".
+Enter the robot's Bluetooth MAC address (e.g. `48:70:1E:67:3E:55`) and a name for the device.

 ## Usage
 - Use the switch entity to turn the robot ON or OFF.